 )

-df wining = cycles union bridges union forks df nonwining = positions - wining
+df winning = cycles union bridges union forks

 df game_board_positions